Life in Flanders can be exciting, surprising, and sometimes… a little confusing. This workshop helps to make sense of social connections.

 About the workshop

 How do you really connect with Flemish coworkers, classmates, or neighbours?
-What does “friendliness” mean here—and how is it different from friendship?
+What does “friendliness” mean here?
+And how is it different from friendship?
 How can you build on those small moments of connection and turn them into something more?

 Whether you’re new to Flanders or have been here for a while, this session will give you tools, confidence, and fresh perspectives to connect more meaningfully.

-Connection is always possible .
+Connection is always possible.
 Let’s explore how.

 Who is this workshop for?